Combodo/iTop/readme.txt

 Change of the QueryReflection API to support DesignTime.
 ModelFactory: Re-creating a class into another location in the class hierarchy it equivalent to moving that class => the delta must be a "redefine" for the class (improved the comment from the previous commit)
 ModelFactory: Re-creating a class into another location in the class hierarchy it equivalent to moving that class => the delta must be a "redefine" for the class
+Protects the setup against renaming of non-existing classes.
+Useful for heavily customized models where some very basic classes have been deleted.